eonx-com/easy-monorepo/packages/EasyLogging/readme.md

 ### Usage in Framework

-The different bridge provided by this package will by default register the logger for your default channel in the service container under the following service ids:
+The different integrations provided by this package will by default register the logger for your default channel in the service container under the following service ids:

 - `Psr\Log\LoggerInterface`